Release 0.96

 Add classes and slots to your ontology.
 The JADE default ontology provides four

-base classes (Concept
+base classes (Concept,

-) that you should use as superclasses
+Predicate) that you should use as superclasses

 for your own concepts.
 If you don't know the meaning of thesebase classes